 Certificate fee includes (unless otherwise indicated):

-Attendance, online access to course literature before the seminars, materials during the seminars, beverages in the Hertie School of Governance cafeteria (open on weekdays), correction and rating of assignments, and a final certificate after full and successful attendance (11 ECTS credits are acquired).
+Attendance, online access to course literature before the seminars, materials during the seminars, beverages in the Hertie School cafeteria (open on weekdays), correction and rating of assignments, and a final certificate after full and successful attendance (11 ECTS credits are acquired).
 Participants of the certificate programme must complete the certificate within two years.
 Most courses take place on an annual basis.
-All seminars take place at the Hertie School of Governance in Berlin, workshops take place in London or Brussels.
+All seminars take place at the Hertie School in Berlin, workshops take place in London or Brussels.

 Registration is possible throughout the year, on a first-come, first-serve basis via our online application module.
 Admission is subject to availability.